eternal-flame-AD/yumechi.jp/content/en/blog/proof-of-mutex-outspeeding-anubis-with-valid-pow.md

 Anubis running on the same machine in browser using multiple workers (concurrent is not tunable) produces ~150 kH/s when we achieved ~1.5 GH/s on benchmark.

+You can [try this out](https://powbuster.yumechi.jp) on a public instance running on a $10/month VPS at a solid 80+ MH/s single-threaded.

 ### What is Anubis?

 Anubis is a bot-deterrent system that uses PoW (Proof of Work) with the intention of discouraging bots from accessing a website.